MedantSharan/swami_vivekananda_corpus/README.md

 5. **Sri Ramakrishna Mentions**: Patterns in how Sri Ramakrishna is mentioned in lectures and discourses, along with devanagri/sanskrit usage patterns.

+6. **Stylometry**: Analyzing public discources and writings using stylometric methods to find outliers.

-6. **Outlier Detection**: Statistical methods to identify outlier talks/speeches/lectures and interpreting reasons.
+7. **Outlier Detection**: Statistical methods to identify outlier talks/speeches/lectures and interpreting reasons.